eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 | ProxId_05 | A Wallet Unit SHALL transmit the requested User attributes to the requesting Relying Party Instance securely in accordance with ISO/IEC 18013-5 for proximity flows. |
 | ProxId_06 | Empty |

-#### A.2.3.25 Topic 25 - Unified definition and controlled vocabularies for attestation attributes
+#### A.2.3.25 Topic 25 - Unified definition and controlled vocabularies for attributes

 *Short description*